SubratShrestha/Notes/UNSW/week4_lecture.md

 Why become an insider?

-Greed, moral reasons, threatened/blackmailed, idiot, been planted, revenge,
+Greed, moral reasons, threatened/blackmailed, idiot, been planted, revenge, etc

 How do we deal with them?

 insiders on the insiders, watch and monitor, system where threats from them are minimized

+Whistleblowers

+Admire whistleblowers because it takes a lot of bravery and courage to pull something like that off - they know they will be hated, decredited, etc.

+look up the names on the slides.

+"Whistleblower's handbook, history is a point of view" book recommendation.

+My Lai Massacre